All Episodes

 This is not an example of journalists consciously skewing a story.

-Instead, these two reporters at two of the most prestigious news organizations in the U.S. were simply unaware of the term.
+Instead, these two reporters at two of the most prestigious news organizations in the U.S. were simply unaware of the term because they know nothing of Limbaugh.

 The media can't believe that Cruz would actually call them undocumented Democrats.

-That's not what they are.
+That's not what they're illegal aliens.

-And the weekly standard guy's point is wait a minute, you idiot reporters, do you not know that this term has been floating around for five years and that Cruz is lifting it?
+And the Weekly Standard guy's point is: wait a minute, you idiot reporters, do you not know that this term has been floating around for five years and that Cruz is lifting it?

 And that's not a criticism.